-"I am currently in my second year of an NHMRC Early Career Fellow at Monash University, applying my training in time-series analysis and machine learning (from my DPhil) to understand the changes in brain dynamics, connectivity, and gene expression that occur in different brain disorders, with a particular focus on schizophrenia.
-Coming from a physics background, I am constantly learning more about the brain and neuroimaging, and am finding it a satisfying challenge to apply mathematical methods to new and complex datasets.
+"I am currently in my third year as an NHMRC Early Career Fellow at Monash University, applying my training in time-series analysis and machine learning (from my DPhil) to understand changes in brain dynamics, connectivity, and gene expression that occur in different brain disorders, focusing on schizophrenia.
+Coming from a physics background, it's really exciting to be able to apply my skills to new problems.
 As always, many thanks to the Oxford Australia Scholarship Fund for supporting my time in Oxford - the skills and academic contacts I obtained, as well as the many amazing friends I made there, have defined both my career and broadened my outlook on life, for which I will always be grateful."

 2008-2011 Neil Rabinowitz graduated from the University of Western Australia with First Class Honours in Physics and Mathematics.
-After completing an MSc in neuroscience at Oxford in 2008, he then completed a DPhil in the Auditory Neuroscience Laboratory within the Department of Physiology, Anatomy and Genetics.
-He currently has a post-doc position in the Laboratory for Computational Vision at New York University.
+After completing an MSc in neuroscience at Oxford in 2008, he then completed a DPhil in the Auditory Neuroscience Laboratory within the Department of Physiology, Anatomy and Genetics, and did a post-doc at the Laboratory for Computational Vision at New York University.
+He is currently a research scientist at DeepMind in London, working on artificial intelligence.